-Deans of colleges of agriculture; directors of state agricultural experiment stations and academic programs; directors of 1890 institution research programs; USDA/CSREES administrators; and representatives of the family and consumer sciences, forestry, and veterinary medicine academic communities are invited to designate candidates for Class 11 of the ESCOP/ACOP Leadership Development Program.
+Deans of colleges of agriculture; directors of state agricultural experiment stations and academic programs; directors of 1890 institution research programs; deans/directors in Hispanic Serving Institutions and deans/directors in 1994 Land-Grant Institutions; USDA/CSREES administrators; and representatives of the family and consumer sciences, forestry, and veterinary medicine academic communities are invited to designate candidates for Class 12 of the ESCOP/ACOP Leadership Development Program.

 The ESCOP/ACOP Leadership Development Program can be the catalyst experience for early- to mid-career academics to move into key leadership positions or to provide leadership to a specific area of expertise.
-In recognition of the increasing diversity in our institutions, deans/directors/administrators may wish to use this opportunity to encourage members of underrepresented groups to seek leadership training.
+In recognition of the increasing diversity in our institutions, deans/directors/administrators can use this opportunity to encourage members of under-represented groups to seek leadership development.